Michigan Wolverines football: Hoke years (2011–2014)

-Jim Harbaugh (2015–present)
+Harbaugh years (2015–2023)

 On December 30, 2014, the University of Michigan announced the hiring of Jim Harbaugh as the team's 20th head coach.
-Harbaugh, who was starting quarterback in the mid-1980s under Bo Schembechler, had most recently served as head coach of the San Francisco 49ers.
+Harbaugh, who was a starting quarterback for the Wolverines in the mid-1980s under Bo Schembechler, had most recently served as head coach of the NFL's San Francisco 49ers.
+He also led an impressive turnaround of the Stanford Cardinal football program as the head coach.
+Harbaugh signed a seven-year contract worth seven million dollars annually, excluding incentives.
 In his first season in 2015, Harbaugh led Michigan to a 10–3 record, including a 41–7 win over the Florida Gators in the 2016 Citrus Bowl.

-The 2016 Wolverines won their first nine games of the season, including wins over then 8th-ranked Wisconsin and rival Michigan State, and reached number two in the College Football Playoff rankings.
+The 2016 Wolverines won their first nine games of the season, including wins over No. 8 ranked Wisconsin and rival Michigan State, and reached No. 2 in the College Football Playoff rankings.
 The team then lost at Iowa and again at Ohio State two weeks later.
-The season ended with a 33–32 loss to Florida State in the Orange Bowl on December 30, resulting in a second straight 10-3 record.
+The season ended with a 33–32 loss to Florida State in the Orange Bowl on December 30, resulting in a second straight 10–3 record.
 Jabrill Peppers, who played linebacker and defensive back as well as special teams and offense, was a finalist for the Heisman Trophy, finishing fifth.

-The team lost many key players on the offensive and defensive side of the ball prior to Harbaugh's third season.
-The Wolverines went 8–4 in the regular season losing to their main rivals, Michigan State and Ohio State, and lost to South Carolina in the Outback Bowl, becoming the only team in the Big Ten Conference to lose its bowl game in the 2017–2018 bowl season and dropping the record on the year to 8–5.
+In 2017, the team lost many key players on the offensive and defensive side of the ball prior to Harbaugh's third season.
+The Wolverines went 8–4 in the regular season losing to their main rivals, Michigan State and Ohio State.
+They also lost to South Carolina in the Outback Bowl, becoming the only team in the Big Ten Conference to lose its bowl game in the 2017–2018 bowl season, finishing the year 8–5.

 Harbaugh's fourth season in 2018 started with a loss to rival Notre Dame, followed by ten consecutive wins.
-Wins over ranked Big Ten opponents Michigan State, Wisconsin, and Penn State, all of whom beat Michigan the previous year, led to the team rallying around referring to the season as a "revenge tour."
-The Wolverines rose to fourth in the College Football Playoff rankings, but the "revenge tour" came to an abrupt end when they were upset by rival Ohio State by a lopsided score of 62–39 to end the regular season.
-Ohio State's 62 points set a record for points against Michigan during regulation.
-A blowout loss to Florida in the Peach Bowl ended the season, and they finished at 10–3 for the third time in Harbaugh's four years.
+Wins over ranked Big Ten opponents Michigan State, Wisconsin, and Penn State, all of whom beat Michigan the previous year, led to the team rallying and referring to the season as a "revenge tour."
+The Wolverines rose to No. 4 in the College Football Playoff rankings, but were upset by rival Ohio State by a score of 62–39 to end the regular season.
+Ohio State's 62 points set a record for the most points scored against Michigan in regulation.
+A blowout loss to Florida in the Peach Bowl ended the season, as they finished at 10–3 for the third time in Harbaugh's four years.